vi/rust-turnclient/README.md

 * Even/odd port allocation
 * Error handling is ad-hoc `Box<dyn std::error::Error>`, with just a text strings.
 * Message-integrity is not checked for server replies.
-* Allocation-heavy, uses Vec<u8> for byte buffers.
+* Allocation-heavy, uses `Vec<u8>` for byte buffers.

 Examples:

 * `echo.rs` - Connect to specified TURN server, authorize specified peer and act as an echo server for it (snippet depicted above)
+* `proxy.rs` - Exchange packets between a local UDP peer and TURN-mediated peer.
+Executes a script when allocation becomes available.